redbrick/docs-old/docs/web/ssl.md

 ## Background

-Redbrick has a wildcard ssl cert for \*.redbrick.dcu.ie, issued by The SSL Store/RapidSSL.
-It was purchased before LetsEncrypt supported wildcard certs and for the sake of the price paid is being kept in use until it expires.
+Redbrick has a wildcard SSL cert for \*.redbrick.dcu.ie, issued by The SSL Store/RapidSSL.
+It was purchased before LetsEncrypt supported wildcard certs and for the sake of the price paid was being kept in use until it expires.

 At the time of writing, our cert deployment looks like so: